devlongs/devlongs/README.md

 I love to build practical web3 applications(especially using the Diamond Standard 💎).

 I am a developer that loves simplifying things.
 I like breaking down complex problems into simple, easy to understand solutions.
-Aside from coding, I love to hangout with friends & family, play and watch soccer games.
+Aside from coding, I love to hangout with friends & family, play and watch soccer matches.